-Developing and running these real-time speech AI services is a complex and difficult task.
+Developing and running real-time speech AI services is complex and difficult.
 Building speech AI applications requires hundreds of thousands of hours of audio data, tools to build and customize models based on your specific use case, and scalable deployment support.
-It also means running in real time, with far under 300 milliseconds to have natural interactions with users.
+It also means running in real-time, with far under 300 milliseconds to interact naturally with users.
 NVIDIA Riva streamlines the end-to-end process of developing speech AI services and provides real-time performance for human-like interactions.

-The Riva SDK includes pretrained speech and language models, the NVIDIA TAO Toolkit for fine-tuning these models on a custom dataset, and optimized end-to-end skills for speech recognition, language understanding, and speech synthesis.
+The Riva SDK includes pretrained speech AI models, the NVIDIA TAO Toolkit for fine-tuning these models on a custom dataset, and optimized end-to-end skills for automatic speech recognition and speech synthesis.

-Task-specific AI services and gRPC endpoints provide out-of-the-box, high-performance ASR, NLP, and TTS.
-All these AI services are trained with thousands of hours of public and internal datasets to reach high accuracy.
-You can start using the pretrained models or fine-tune them with your own dataset to further improve model performance.
+Task-specific AI services and gRPC endpoints provide out-of-the-box, high-performance ASR and TTS.
+These AI services are trained with thousands of hours of public and internal datasets to reach high accuracy.
+You can start using the pre-trained models or fine-tune them with your own dataset to further improve model performance.

-Riva uses NVIDIA Triton Inference Server to serve multiple models for efficient and robust resource allocation, as well as to achieve high performance in terms of high throughput, low latency, and high accuracy.
+Riva uses NVIDIA Triton Inference Server to serve multiple models for efficient and robust resource allocation and to achieve high performance in terms of high throughput, low latency, and high accuracy.

 Overview of Riva skills

-Riva provides highly optimized services for speech recognition and speech synthesis for use cases like real-time transcription and virtual assistants.
-The speech recognition skill is trained and evaluated on a wide variety of real-world, domain-specific datasets.
-It includes vocabulary from telecommunications, podcasting, and healthcare to deliver world-class accuracy in production use cases.
+Riva provides highly optimized automatic speech recognition and speech synthesis services for use cases like real-time transcription and virtual assistants.
+The automatic speech recognition skill is available in English, Spanish, German and Russian.
+It is trained and evaluated on a wide variety of real-world, domain-specific datasets.
+With telecommunications, podcasting, and healthcare vocabulary, it delivers world-class production accuracy.

-The Riva text-to-speech or speech synthesis skill generates human-like speech and uses non-autoregressive models to deliver 12x higher performance on NVIDIA A100 GPUs when compared with Tacotron 2 and WaveGlow models on NVIDIA V100 GPUs.
-Furthermore, the service enables you to create a natural custom voice for every brand and virtual assistant with 30 mins of an actor’s data in a day.
+The Riva text-to-speech or speech synthesis skill generates human-like speech.
+It uses non-autoregressive models to deliver 12x higher performance on NVIDIA A100 GPUs compared to Tacotron 2 and WaveGlow models on NVIDIA V100 GPUs.
+Furthermore, with TTS you can create a natural custom voice for every brand and virtual assistant with only 30 mins of an actor’s voice data.

-To take full advantage of the computational power of the GPUs, Riva is based on NVIDIA Triton Inference Server to serve neural networks and ensemble pipelines to run efficiently with NVIDIA TensorRT.
+To take full advantage of the computational power of the GPUs, Riva skills uses NVIDIA Triton Inference Server to serve neural networks and ensemble pipelines to run efficiently with NVIDIA TensorRT.

 Riva services are exposed through API operations accessible by gRPC endpoints that hide all the complexity.
-Figure 3 shows the system’s server side.
+Figure 3 shows the system’s server-side.
 The gRPC API operations are exposed by the API server running in a Docker container.
-They are responsible for processing all the speech and NLP incoming and outgoing data.
+They are responsible for processing all the speech incoming and outgoing data.

 The API server sends inference requests to NVIDIA Triton and receives the results.

-NVIDIA Triton is the backend server that processes multiple inference requests on multiple GPUs for many neural networks or ensemble pipelines simultaneously.
+NVIDIA Triton is the backend server that simultaneously processes multiple inference requests on multiple GPUs for many neural networks or ensemble pipelines.

-For conversational AI applications, it is crucial to keep the latency below a given threshold.
+It is crucial for speech AI applications to keep the latency below a given threshold.
 This latency requirement translates into the execution of inference requests as soon as they arrive.
-To saturate the GPUs and increase performance, you must increase the batch size and delay the inference execution until more requests are received and a bigger batch can be formed.
+To make the best use of GPUs to increase performance, you should increase the batch size by delaying the inference execution until more requests are received, forming a bigger batch.